 And so I propose to set forth a new approach to the Buddha dharma ...
 12 Steps on the Buddhist Path, an expanded take on the Four Noble Truths and on the Fourfold Path to Freedom which I have presented in my books.
 (NOTE: Others have used the term, “12 step Buddhism,” but in the context of Buddhism as an adjunct to a traditional 12-step addiction recovery program - for example alcohol or sex.
 What I am proposing is totally independent of any of the traditionally recognized addictions.)

 1. Affirmed that what we value most is peace and happiness.
-That our cravings cause us suffering and make peace impossible.
-Yet we admitted that we were powerless over our cravings -- that they were controlling our lives.
+Acknowledged that our cravings cause us suffering and make peace impossible.
+Admitted that we were powerless over our cravings -- that they were controlling our lives.

 2. Came to believe that our true Buddha nature could restore us to peace and end our suffering, and created a platform of serenity through belief in the Buddha dharma, focusing on the good things in our lives, and starting to walk the path of acceptance.